-The purpose of this document is to summarize the governance and management roles and responsibilities of the board of directors of the Corporation (the "Board").
+The purpose of this document is to summarize the governance and management roles and responsibilities of the Board of Directors of the Corporation (the "Board").
+The Board is responsible for the supervision of the management of the Corporation's business and affairs, directly and through its committees, having regard to the interests of the Corporation's stakeholders.